codac-team/codac/doc/doc/tutorial/index.rst

 Now, the landmarks perceived by the robot are **indistinguishable**.
 We still assume that we know their position, but the robot is not able to make the **association** between the map and the observations.
 This corresponds to the publication `Set-membership state estimation by solving data association <https://ras.papercept.net/proceedings/ICRA20/1405.pdf>`_, that is currently presented during this ICRA conference (see the `video presentation <https://www.youtube.com/watch?v=rkzouwuwo4I>`_).
 We will solve this problem with Tubex.
 The goal of this exercise is to develop **our own contractor**.

+**Exercise to finish:** data association with bearing only observations

 ------------------------------------------------------